1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 *A LMU7x controller.*

 The LMU7x controller type usually just offers BSB connection.
 If needed, LPB needs to be retrofitted using a ClipIn module (OCI420) (this is not necessary for using BSB-LAN though!).

 The control unit usually is a variant of the Siemens AVS37.294 (so called "ISR Plus" whithin Broetje).

+Usually NTC10k (QAD36, QAZ36) and NTC1k (QAC34 = outdoor temperature sensor) are used as sensors.

 ---

 #### 3.2.1.2 LMS Controllers